 Diamond Color Actually Means Lack of Color

-The diamond color evaluation of most gem-quality diamonds is based on the absence of color.
+Understanding what diamond color means helps in choosing the right diamond.
+Interestingly, the diamond color evaluation of most gem-quality diamonds is based on the absence of color.
 A chemically pure and structurally perfect diamond has no hue, like a drop of pure water, and consequently, a higher value.
 GIA’s D-to-Z diamond color-grading system measures the degree of colorlessness by comparing a stone under controlled lighting and precise viewing conditions to masterstones of established color value.

 Many of these diamond color distinctions are so subtle that they are invisible to the untrained eye; however, these distinctions make a very big difference in diamond quality and price.
+Hence, it is important to get a GIA expert’s opinion in evaluating the best color for your diamond.

 Why does the GIA color grading system start at D?